Naveena229/https-github.com-Naveena229-restaurant-management-system/README.md

-GKMIT Restaurant :- Restaurant to order and find delicious food.
+PrismMagic Restaurant :- Restaurant to order and find delicious food.

 Restaurant Website using MERN Stack.